 Cursor analyzes patterns in your existing codebase to understand your preferred naming conventions, architectural patterns, and coding style.
 Over time, it adapts suggestions to match your team's standards.
 The AI considers factors like function structure, variable naming, comment styles, and framework usage patterns.
 However, this learning is project-specific and doesn't carry over between different codebases.

 Cursor has strong support for popular languages like JavaScript/TypeScript, Python, Rust, Go, and Java, with particularly good framework support for React, Next.js, Django, and FastAPI.
-The AI's effectiveness varies by language - it's most powerful with well-documented languages and frameworks.
-Support for newer or niche languages may be limited, and domain-specific languages or custom frameworks may not receive optimal assistance.
+The AI's effectiveness varies by language — it is most powerful with well-documented languages and frameworks.
+Support for newer or niche languages may be limited, and domain-specific languages or custom frameworks may not receive optimal suggestions until the AI has sufficient codebase context to learn their patterns.

 Compare features, test the interface, and see if it fits your workflow.